Legobas/mqtt-timer/README.md

 [![Docker Image Size](https://badgen.net/docker/size/legobas/mqtt-timer?icon=docker&label=image%20size)](https://hub.docker.com/r/legobas/mqtt-timer)

 A timer is one of the most important parts of a home automation system.
-It tells lights, thermostats and other devices to adjust at certain times of the day or at specific days of the week.
-But in addition to fixed times, a timer must also know the sunrise and sunset times, as they are different each day.
-This is possible by providing the longitude and latitude coordinates.

-Because it is not always dark at the sunset time a timer needs to wait a certain period of time before or after sunrise/sunset.
-In some situations it is desirable to wait a random number of seconds or minutes before sending the event.
-This can for example give the impression that someone is home switching the lights on every day at a different time.

-Apart from these configurable timers, timers need to be programmable.
-An example is the activation of a dimmable light if motion is detected, where the light percentages will go down in the minutes after the detected movement.

-It must be possible to disable, re-enable or cancel a timer.
-MQTT-Timer aims to meet these requirements.
+MQTT-Timer is a flexible timer service for scheduling and automating tasks.
+It allows you to set up timers for any task, from turning on lights to running a script.
+Because it is based on the MQTT protocol can it be easily be integrated with other home automation systems.
+It also provides a range of features such as customizable time intervals, random timers, sunrise/sunset timers and logging.

-In a MQTT based home automation environment a timer independent from home control software like node-red or Home Assistant increases the stability of the whole system.
+In a MQTT-based home automation environment, a timer independent from home control software like Node-Red or Home Assistant can significantly improve the stability of the system.
-It follows the Unix/Linux philosophy: do one thing, and do it well.
-If for example node-red crashes the timers will continue to send messages at the specified times.
+Adhering to the Unix/Linux philosophy of "do one thing, and do it well," this timer will continue to send messages at the specified times, even if node-red or other home control software crashes.
+This ensures that the system remains reliable and consistent, even in the event of an unexpected interruption.

 ## Installation